The Guide to Use Storytelling in Training and eLearning Effectively

 The aim of your idea is to solve a problem so tell the story of how you were affected by this matter and how this led to your product/service.
 Make sure that you’re making the story relatable to the workplace by using real-life situations as it is easier to see why your goods will add value to customers’ lives.

-Law courses with heavy content have been learners’ nightmare for a long time.
+Law courses with heavy content have been learners’ nightmares for a long time.
 Therefore, UNSW trainers have come up with storytelling – a learning method that helps learners continuously upgrade their knowledge at a fast pace.

 With storytelling, abstract concepts are broken down into bite-size pieces with daily characters and situations.
 This helps learners know how to apply theories into reality quickly and effectively.